moby/moby/docs/reference/commandline/ps.md

 `.Names` | Container names.
 `.Labels` | All labels assigned to the container.
 `.Label` | Value of a specific label for this container.
-For example `{{.Label "com.docker.swarm.cpu"}}`
+For example `{{.Label "com.docker.swarm.cpu"}}` `.Mounts` | Names of the volumes mounted in this container.

 When using the `--format` option, the `ps` command will either output the data exactly as the template declares or, when using the `table` directive, will include column headers as well.